Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 \begin{theorem} Under the model (\ref{censor1})-(\ref{endo1}), suppose Assumption ID1 holds.
 Then for any $v,\tau \in (0,1)$,

 where $\nabla _{r}$ and $\nabla _{z}$ denote partial derivatives with respect to $r$ and $z$, respectively.. \end{theorem}

-While model (\ref{censor1})-(\ref{endo1}) offers a comprehensive formulation of the control function approach for the endogeneity in the censored quantile models, a fully nonparametric specification is rarely practical in empirical applications due to the curse of dimensionality in estimation.
-A semiparametric specification, by contrast, is more comfortable to applied researchers for tractability and interpretability.
-In particular, a partial linear form of the conditional quantile function of $Y^{\ast }$ implies that distributional effects of interest are represented by quantile coefficients.
-This facilitates direct comparison between the proposed method and existing estimators through respective quantile coefficients.
-Moreover, the specification of the endogenous regressor aims at conveniently estimating the linkage between the unobserved heterogeneity in the latent outcome and the endogenous regressor.
-It is notable that a fully nonparametric specification may cause estimation difficulty, whereas $R=Z^{\prime }\gamma (V)$ is unnecessarily restrictive.
-The additive structure---a moderate comprise---is appealing, as it admits general forms of multiplicative heteroskedastic error.
+While model (\ref{censor1})-(\ref{endo1}) offers a comprehensive insight into identification of the censored quantile model with an endogenous regressor, a fully nonparametric specification is rarely practical in empirical applications due to the curse of dimensionality in estimation.
+A semiparametric specification, by contrast, is more comfortable to researchers, owning to its tractability and interpretability.
+In particular, a partial linear form of $Q_{Y^{\ast}|X,R,V}(\tau |X,R,V)$ makes distributional effects of interest straightforward to be characterized by quantile coefficients.
+This specification is commonly used in the estimation of quantile regressions, since one can directly compare estimates via the corresponding quantile coefficients.
+Moreover, an appropriate specification on the endogenous regressor is desirable for convenient estimation of the control variable that accounts for endogeneity, while maintaining robustness to multiplicative heteroskedasticity.
+In this regard, an additive structure offers a reasonable setting.

-In view of the above considerations, the following focuses on a semiparametric model which extends \citet{lee2007endogeneity}: